 1. Personal Information

-Like all other CVs, your personal information and contact details should be visible within the header of your CV.
+Like all other résumés, your personal information and contact details should be visible within the header of your document.
 That said, you don’t have to include your full address; your location will suffice.
 For example, if you live in Finsbury Park (an area in North London), you could just write your location as ‘London’.
 Meanwhile, if you have a professional website or online portfolio, be sure to add a link to it as a URL.

 2. Personal Profile / Career Summary